 We call these two mode squeezed vortex (TMSV) states.
+Subtracting a photon from one of the modes is same as adding a photon in the other mode since the total number of photons in the two modes is a constant.
+If a photon is annihilated in one of the modes, it reappears at the other mode.
 The order of the vortex is determined by the difference in the number of photons between the two modes.
 If k photons are subtracted, the state, after some simplification, can be written as,